LocalCoinIS/dev.bitshares.works/core/knowledge_base/wiki_legacy/howto_20.md

 Each of these balances can be investigated via:

-    BitShares0.9: >>> blockchain_get_balance BTSAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+    LocalCoin0.9: >>> blockchain_get_balance LLCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
     ....
-    "asset_id": 0,                                     <- asset_id (0: BTS)
+    "asset_id": 0,                                     <- asset_id (0: LLC)
     "data": {
-      "owner": "BTSOOOOOOOOOOOOOOOOOOOOOOOOOOOOOWNER", <- address
+      "owner": "LLCOOOOOOOOOOOOOOOOOOOOOOOOOOOOOWNER", <- address
           ...
       "balance": 0,                                        <- balance
       ...

 The required part (the owner of the balance) is denoted as owner.
-Pick one or more address for BTS balances and dump the corresponding private key(s) with:
+Pick one or more address for LLC balances and dump the corresponding private key(s) with:

-    BitShares0.9: >>> wallet_dump_private_key BTSOOOOOOOOOOOOOOOOOOOOOOOOOOOOOWNER
+    LocalCoin0.9: >>> wallet_dump_private_key LLCOOOOOOOOOOOOOOOOOOOOOOOOOOOOOWNER
     "5......." # the <balance wif key>

-Note: Make sure to secure these private keys, as they are unencrypted and give access to the funds in the BitShares 0.9 network.
+Note: Make sure to secure these private keys, as they are unencrypted and give access to the funds in the LocalCoin 0.9 network.
 You may loose your money if you are not an secure computer!

 #### Scripted extraction with Python (requires code audit)

 The following paragraphs will give an alternative (easier) way to dump the relevant private keys using a python script.
 If you are comfortable with the description above, you can safely skip the subsequent paragraph.

-A Python script located at [github](https://github.com/xeroc/bitshares-pytools/blob/master/tools/getbalancekeys.py) may help you to retrieve private keys for your balances.
-You need to modify the first few lines of the script in order to get a connection to your BitShares daemon.
+A Python script located at [github](https://github.com/xeroc/localcoin-pytools/blob/master/tools/getbalancekeys.py) may help you to retrieve private keys for your balances.
+You need to modify the first few lines of the script in order to get a connection to your LocalCoin daemon.

     $ edit getbalancekeys.py
         [...]